-The projects described in this paper were funded by the U.S. Minerals Management Service (MMS), the Canadian Coast Guard (CCG) and the Alaska Department of Environmental Conservation (ADEC).
-The authors would like to acknowledge the contributions of Mr. David Yard, Mr. Sergio Difranco and Mr. Ray Amell with CCG , the staff of CCG Prescott, and the staff of MAR, Inc. who operate Ohmsett.
+The U.S. Minerals Management Service (MMS), the Canadian Coast Guard (CCG), Alaska Clean Seas and the Alaska Department of Environmental Conservation (ADEC) funded the projects described in this paper.
+The authors would like to acknowledge the contributions of Mr. Bob Smith and Mr Joe Mullin with the Minerals Management Service, Mr Lee Majors of Alaska Clean Seas, Mr. David Yard, Mr. Sergio Difranco and Mr. Ray Amell with CCG , the staff of CCG Prescott, and the staff of MAR, Inc. who operate Ohmsett for the Minerals Management Service.